Haolab-BIG/APAcatcher/README.md

 Alternative polyadenylation (APA), a key post-transcriptional regulator affecting > 70% of human genes, generates mRNA isoforms with distinct 3’ ends.
 Despite its widespread biological importance, APA detection remains challenging in full-length bulk and single-cell RNA-seq, especially for datasets derived from rare specimens.
-Here, we developed APAcatcher, a deep learning embedded approach integrating both in vivo cleavage patterns from sequencing data and in vitro DNA sequence features, achieving accurate and robust APA detection and quantification.
+Here, we developed **APAcatcher**, a deep learning embedded approach integrating both in vivo cleavage patterns from sequencing data and in vitro DNA sequence features, achieving accurate and robust APA detection and quantification.

 ## Supported Species